spgarbet/rccola/README.md

 ## The solution

-This package "RedCap Cola" provides a simple solution to this problem.
+This package `rccola`, **R**ed**C**ap **C**rytp**O** **L**ocker for **A**pi_keys. provides a simple solution to this problem.
 It keeps the API_KEY(s) in memory in an R session when working.
-IMPORTANT: Make sure R is set to *never* save the .RData of the session or your back to yet another plain text save on the local drive.
+IMPORTANT: Make sure R is set to *never* save the .RData of the session or one is back to yet another plain text password save on the local drive.
 [See r-bloggers](https://www.r-bloggers.com/2017/04/using-r-dont-save-your-workspace/) and [stackoverflow](https://stackoverflow.com/questions/4996090/how-to-disable-save-workspace-image-prompt-in-r).
 The API_KEY(s) are stored in an encrypted keyring when not working.
-The system will prompt for the keys initially and save and retrieve as needed downstream.
-It is also designed to work with a production report server at Vanderbilt Biostatistics that emails reports automatically on a repeating basis, with *no changes* to the report.
-Thus a party can work in their local environment, save their code to a git report.
-This git repo can be shared with a system administrator who to update a report simply needs to do a git pull.
+The system will prompt for a keyring password initially and the keys.
+Then it will and save and retrieve as needed later in ones workflow.
+It is also designed to work with a production report server by allowing a production configuration to override usage of a cryptolocker.
+Thus the path from a statistician developing a report to a production server requires no code changes.

 ## Installing

     devtools::install_github("spgarbet/keyring")
     devtools::install_github("spgarbet/rccola")

 The keyring package on CRAN is not compatible with knitr/RStudio.
-I've put in a pull request, the version in my personal github account works with RStudio.
+I've put in a [pull request](https://github.com/r-lib/keyring/pull/117), the version in my personal github account works with RStudio.

-## How it works.
+## Knit with Parameters option

-For the purposes of demonstration, we shall assume that there are two RedCap projects that need to be summarized in a report:
+For the purposes of demonstration, we shall assume that there are two REDCap projects that need to be summarized in a report:

   * Intake
   * Details

-For local knitting from RStudio, the header of the file should look something like this:
+For local knitting from RStudio if one wishes to use parameters, the header of the file would look  like this:

     ---
     title: "A Wonderful Report"